Placement and Proficiency

 Some programs of study will require completion of an online placement exam.
 Scores on this exam will inform placement into specific math courses (MATH 122Q, MATH 130, or MATH 141Q) as well as guide students and their advisors in choosing an appropriate Q course.

 Students scoring high enough on appropriate AP, IB or AICE exams may also receive credit for MATH 141Q and/or MATH 142Q.
 In general, students choosing majors in the School of Business Administration will take MATH 122Q in the freshman or sophomore year.
-Please note that this course has the following prerequisites: ECON 103S and BSAN 111 (or passing BSAN Proficiency Exam) and Math Placement Exam with a score of 11.
+Please note that this course has the following prerequisite: Math Placement Exam score of 11.
 Students seeking certification for teaching should consult with an advisor in Teacher Education to be certain of the latest State-mandated requirements in mathematics.

 The Modern Language Department is prepared to evaluate proficiency for French, German, Russian, and Spanish for placement purposes.
 For other languages, the means for demonstrating proficiency must be arranged by the student and approved by the Department.

 All students who have had two or more years of a modern language in high school and wish to study that language at Stetson must take a placement exam.
 If they have taken four years of that language in high school, they will be placed in a 102 level or above, depending on placement test results.
 Students with fewer than four years of high school modern language will be placed into an appropriate level of that language based on individual case evaluations of their placement scores and years of previous exposure.

 For additional details on placement and credit, contact the Chair of the World Languages and Cultures Department in Sampson Hall.